 The Midwest Division (MiDiv) is one of nine geographic divisions within the Sports Car Club of America (SCCA), covering an area from the Mississippi River to the High Plains, from the Black Hills to the Red River.
 SCCA is divided into Divisions for competition purposes, and further into Regions which are the local clubs within SCCA.
 There are 14 Regions within the Midwest Division.
 The Midwest Division Operations Manual can be found here.
 To learn more about the Regions in your locale, or to find local contacts, go to the Links page and click on the Region names.
 To learn more about SCCA, or if you are from another part of the country, please visit the SCCA home page.

 |The SCCA is one of the largest participant motorsport organizations in the country, with more than 63,000 members nationwide.
 Local Regions within the Midwest Division range from as few as 50 members to around 700.
-Competition on the Regional level includes Solo (autocross), rallycross and road rally.
+Competition on the Regional level includes Solo (autocross), RallyCross and RoadRally.
 These are competitions open to just about anyone in virtually any car, including cars which are completely unmodified.
-Regions also conduct road races at the six MiDiv tracks, and some also have Performance Driving Experience events on the race tracks, open to almost anyone.
-To participate in a Regional event, SCCA membership is not required, but you will get a Weekend Membership which kicks in SCCA's insurance coverage for you.
+Regions also conduct Road Races and Time Trials at seven MiDiv tracks, and some also conduct Track Events (formerly called Performance Driving Experience events) on the race tracks, including Track Night in America, open to almost anyone.
+To participate in a Regional Solo, RallyCross or RoadRally event, or Track Events, SCCA membership is not required, but you will get a Weekend Membership which kicks in SCCA's insurance coverage for you.
 Drivers must be licensed in their home state, except for those in the Junior Kart program.
 Rally navigators also do not have to be licensed.
 To go road racing, a current full membership and competition license must be in force.
 Many SCCA members also participate in road racing as race workers, the officials who man the corner stations, patrol the pits, work in timing & scoring, or serve as race stewards.
-Novice workers are eagerly welcomed in all specialties and can enjoy the experience with a Weekend Membership.|
+Novice workers are eagerly welcomed in all specialties and do not need full membership but can enjoy the experience with a Weekend Membership.|

 A road rally is a course-finding contest.
 A driver-navigator team attempts to cover a predetermined but unknown course laid out over public roads.
 Classes are based on equipment, which can range from computer-equipped rally cars to those with no special gear at all beyond a stopwatch.
 Many regions also add a novice class for rallies.
 Speeds are always legal highway speeds.
 Most common is the TSD rally - time, speed, distance - where the rallymaster establishes precise average speeds that must be driven during the course of the rally.
 The object is to arrive at checkpoints exactly on time, neither early nor late.
 A local TSD may last an hour or two, while higher-level competitions may go for several hours.
 "Gimmick" rallies may use other means to take the rallyists through the course, including puzzle solving, hare-and-hounds, poker runs, map following, or whatever a rallymaster might imagine.
-Often designed to lead the rallyists off course, the contest is to determine the exact mileage of the true course.
+Often designed to lead the rallyists off course, such contests are to determine the exact mileage of the true course.
 In some years there also has been a Divisional-level Midwest Division Road Rally Championship, a series of TSD rallies leading to driver and navigator championships in the Equipped, Limited and Stock classes.
 If not a member, Weekend Membership is required to participate in the events, but full membership is required to score points in the championship.
-Rally teams also may aspire to the U.S. Road Rally Championship, a series of three events in as many days which has been held in locales from Washington, DC, to Alaska.
+Rally teams also may aspire to the U.S. Road Rally Championship, a year-end series of three events in as many days which has been held in locales from Washington, DC, to Alaska.